FusionAuth/fusionauth-site/site/_posts/2020-04-15-whats-new-in-oauth-2-1.md

 Wow, that's a mouthful.
 Let’s break that down.
 The Authorization Code grant is one of common OAuth grants and is the most secure.
 If flow charts are your jam, here’s [a post explaining the Authorization Code grant](https://fusionauth.io/learn/expert-advice/authentication/webapp/oauth-authorization-code-grant-sessions).

-The [Proof Key for Code Exchange (PKCE) RFC](https://tools.ietf.org/html/rfc7636) was published in 2015 and extends the authorization code grant flow to protect from an attack if part of the authorization flow happens over a non TLS connection, for example, between components of a native application.
+The [Proof Key for Code Exchange (PKCE) RFC](https://tools.ietf.org/html/rfc7636) was published in 2015 and extends the Authorization Code grant to protect from an attack if part of the authorization flow happens over a non TLS connection, for example, between components of a native application.
 The request could also be modified if TLS has a vulnerability or if router firmware has been compromised and is spoofing DNS or downgrading from TLS to HTTP.
 PKCE requires an additional one time code to be sent to the OAuth server.
 This is used to validate the request has not been intercepted or modified.

 The OAuth 2.1 draft specification requires that the PKCE challenge must be used with every authorization code grant, protecting against the authorization code being hijacked by an attacker.